136FA/neomesh/docs/MeshCore/meshcore-regions.md

 Important caveat: every repeater on the path must have the same region configured for forwarding to continue end-to-end.

-Example:

-- If someone in Cleveland sends with `oh` scope to Akron, all repeaters on that route need `ma`.
-- If they send with `ri` scope, all repeaters on that route need `ri`.

 ## Rollout note for flood permissions